Aldo Bensadoun: Career

 He worked at Yellow Shoes before founding the precursor to the Aldo Group in 1972 as a stand within the Le Château store in Montreal.

+As of July 2020, Forbes estimated his net worth at US$1.1 billion.

 Honours

 Bensadoun is a recipient of the Order of Canada.
 He is a recipient of the National Order of Quebec, and the Ordre de Montréal.